skulltech/aws-solutions-architect-associate-notes/notes.md

-## AWS IAM, Cognito and Directory Services
+## IAM, Cognito and Directory Services

 __Amazon Cognito__ has two __authentication methods__, __independent__ of one another —